2021 London mayoral election: Background

 The mayor of London has responsibilities covering policing, transport, housing, planning, economic development, arts, culture and the environment.
 They control a budget of around £17 billion per year.
 Mayors are typically elected for a period of four years, with no limit to the number of terms served.
 Under the Greater London Authority Act 1999, mayoral elections are held on the first Thursday in May in the fourth calendar year following the previous election, unless varied by an order by the Secretary of State.
 On 13 March 2020, the government announced the election would be postponed until 2021 due to the COVID-19 pandemic.
-The change in election date will be ignored when calculating the four-yearly election cycle.
-Consequently, the following election will be held in 2024.
-The mayor elected in 2021 will serve a reduced term of three years.
+The change in election date was ignored when calculating the four-yearly election cycle.
+Consequently, the following election was held in 2024, and Khan served a reduced term of three years.
 The incumbent mayor, Sadiq Khan, a member of the Labour Party, was elected in the 2016 election, when he defeated the Conservative candidate, Zac Goldsmith.

 In the 2018 local elections across Greater London the Labour Party increased its number of council seats to the highest level since 1978.
 The Liberal Democrats and the Green Party also gained seats.
 In the 2019 European Parliament elections, the Liberal Democrats came first in London.
 They won the most votes in the London region with 27%, returning three Members of European Parliament (MEPs), the party's best ever result.
 The Labour Party came second, with 24% of the vote, losing two seats to end up with two MEPs.
 The Brexit Party returned two MEPs and the Green Party won 12.5% of the vote, holding its one seat.
 The Conservative Party failed to get a single MEP elected in London for the first time in the party's history.
 In the 2019 general election, there was no net change in the number of seats for any party, although several seats changed hands.
 The biggest changes in vote share were for Labour, who saw a fall of 6.5%, and the Liberal Democrats, who were up 6.1%, compared to the previous 2017 general election.